PdxCodeGuild/Full-Stack-Day-Class/notes/orm.md

 ```

 This prevents you from needing to learn **SQL** or **structured query language**.
-That is the low-level, text based interface to databases and is very tedious to use.
+That is the low-level, text based interface to databases and can be tedious to use because it requires converting to and from language-native data types.